8 things to remember when creating your law firm’s online content

 Your own content written by you will be far more valuable to your readers than some over-arching article that has little detail about your area of expertise.
-Your online visitors will learn to value your content if they know it’s written by lawyers and they’ll continue to use you as a trusted source.
+Your online visitors will learn to value your content if they know lawyers write it, and they’ll continue to use you as a trusted source.

 You should curate your own content but you could use a copy-writer or agency to proof your content and suggest amendments in style or enhancements for SEO purposes.
 But ultimately, it will be your own original work.

 6. Commit to the long haul – consistent, relevant and regular publishing

 There is no point building a website and populating it with your carefully crafted content if it then sits idle for months at a time.

 For your online visitors to maintain their engagement with your content and for Google to find you a worthwhile destination, you need to publish consistent and relevant content in a substantive way on a regular basis.
 Having a blog on your website is one of the best ways to achieve this.

 Further, you need to commit to your online marketing plan.
 It could very easily take 12 months or more to start to show returns.
 Don’t simply give up after a few months – your determination will deliver results if you do everything right.

 7. Don’t over commit to the number of online platforms you’re on

 There is a temptation to spread your content far and wide.
 The truth is, you’re far better off mastering your website and perhaps two to three social media channels (LinkedIn, Facebook and YouTube or perhaps Twitter).
 Our experience shows these have been the most successful channels for law firm marketing.